kunalkumar2001/Data-Analyst-SQL/README.md

 2. Run the queries in your MySQL environment or import the scripts directly.
 3. Modify the queries as needed to suit your data sources or analytical needs.

+## Contributing
+Contributions are welcome!
+Please fork the repository, make changes, and submit a pull request for review.